Tiki Bars

 ½ oz dark Jamaican rum floated on top

 Not really a tiki drink but it does have rum in it.
-I'm not going to repeat the recipe but I want to make two comments about the mint.
-One, you should crush the stem, not the leaves.
-Put the leaves in for garnish.
+I’m not going to repeat the recipe but I want to make two comments about the mint.
+One, don’t shred the leaves, just crush them a bit.
 Two, there are a couple dozen species of mint and they all taste different.
-If you just go to the store and buy mint, they'll give you mentha spicata (spearmint).
-It's ok but not ideal.
+If you just go to the store and buy mint, they’ll give you mentha spicata (spearmint).
+It’s ok but not ideal.
 In Cuba they use mentha nemorosa, also called large apple mint, foxtail mint, woolly mint or (no surprise) Cuban mint.
-I can't find that here in Michigan but I've been growing my own mentha suaveolens (apple mint), which is similar.
+I can’t find that here in Michigan but I’ve been growing my own mentha suaveolens (apple mint), which is similar.